 - Visit the School

 When you come across a school you think will be a good fit for your child, such as a trusted international school in Chiang Mai, pay a visit to see the classrooms and meet the staff.
 While you’re visiting, make sure you’re able to meet the teachers, principal and even other parents to get a good idea of what parent involvement is expected and how staff related to students.
+Perhaps you like to see innovation with your chosen school who could use companies that promote technology, click here for a good example of this.

 - Ask Questions